WXGopher/chm-wiki/Mesh-generation.md

-Mesh generation is handled by the program located at ```tools/mesher/mesher.py```.
+Mesh generation is handled by the [Mesher](https://github.com/Chrismarsh/mesher) program.
 Mesher depends heavily upon GDAL to handle the geospatial data and the GDAL python bindings.
 Mesher's input rasters can be in any 1-band raster that GDAL can open.
 The triangulation is performed using the Delaunay triangulation code in CGAL.

 Configuration parameters are set in a second .py file and passed as an argument to ```main.py``` on the command line.
 For example:
 ```bash